erjjones/erjjones.github.com/_posts/2012-03-08-How-I-built-my-blog-in-one-day.markdown

 	  <p>I work with some super smart guys and gals and as soon as I explained my issue they immediately knew the problem and resolution.</p>
 	  <br/>
 	  <h2><small>JSONP to the Rescue</small></h3>
-	  <p>Fortunately <a href="http://developer.github.com/v3/#json-p-callbacks" title="Go to GitHub Api documentation" target="_blank">GitHub supports JSONP callbacks</a> and I found a <a href="https://gist.github.com/" target="_blank" title="Go to more information about what a Gist is">Gist</a> by another developer that I was able to teak to achieve my end result.</p>
+	  <p>Fortunately <a href="http://developer.github.com/v3/#json-p-callbacks" title="Go to GitHub Api documentation" target="_blank">GitHub supports JSONP callbacks</a> and I found a <a href="https://gist.github.com/" target="_blank" title="Go to more information about what a Gist is">Gist</a> by another developer that I was able to tweak to achieve my end result.</p>
 	  <script src="https://gist.github.com/1996286.js"> </script>
 	  <p>Problem solved and now I have dynamic GitHub follower and GitHub repository buttons.</p>
 	  <p><a class="btn btn-success btn-mini" id="gf" href="https://github.com/erjjones/followers" title="Go to Erjjones GitHub follwers page" target="_blank"></a>&nbsp;<a class="btn btn-success btn-mini" id="gfr" href="https://github.com/erjjones/repositories" title="Go to Erjjones GitHub repositories page" target="_blank"></a></p>